Dwarf pufferfish: Natural defenses

+Resemblance to Carinotetraodon imitator

-Resemblance to Carinotetraodon imitatorCarinotetraodon imitator is a species of related pufferfish closely resembling dwarf pufferfish.
+Carinotetraodon imitator is a species of related pufferfish closely resembling dwarf pufferfish.
 They are of similar size, shape, patterns, and colouration.
 Both species are found within the same region and may be sympatric, possibly inhabiting the same waters.
 Until 1999, C. imitator was mistaken as the same species, and the two could be found together in aquaria and were widely available in the international aquarium trade, both sold as dwarf pufferfish.
 Dwarf pufferfish can be distinguished from their congener (a member of the same genus), as C. imitator have smaller, faint blotches compared to dwarf pufferfish, as well as greatly reduced body spination.
 Male dwarf pufferfish have a darker yellow colouration and an iridescent "eye wrinkle" not found in males of C. imitator.